yoshikawa-kohei/RVSManOpt/README.md

 Authors: Kohei Yoshikawa and Shuichi Kawano

 # Introduction
-This is implementation of RVSManOpt in "Sparse Reduced-Rank Regression for Simultaneous Rank and Variable Selection via Manifold Optimization"
+This is an implementation of RVSManOpt in "Sparse Reduced-Rank Regression for Simultaneous Rank and Variable Selection via Manifold Optimization"

 # Usage example: Demonstraition of synthetic dataset
-This is simple example which shows how to use these codes.
+This is a simple example which shows how to use these codes.
 ## 1. Import some libraries and our source codes.
 ```R
 library(secure)